ivukotic/FAX/Tutorial/README.md

 2. Check availability of your dataset/datacontainer in FAX

-    The tool to do that is called isDSinFAX.py and is available upon setting up localSetupFAX.
+    The tool to do that is called fax-is-dataset-covered and is available upon setting up localSetupFAX.
 Usage is trivial: just give it a dataset or datacontainer name.
 For each input dataset it will print number of FAX endpoints containing full and incomplete replicas.
 Example:

-    isDSinFAX.py user.ilijav.HCtest.1
+    fax-is-dataset-covered user.ilijav.HCtest.1

-    There is one more tool doing the same task: fax_ls.py user.ilijav.HCtest.1
+    There is one more tool doing the same task: fax_ls user.ilijav.HCtest.1

 3. Find gLFN's of your files

-    Use tool fax-get-gLFNs.sh:
+    Use tool fax-get-gLFNs:

-    fax-get-gLFNs.sh user.ilijav.HCtest.1  > my_list_of_gLFNS.txt
+    fax-get-gLFNs user.ilijav.HCtest.1  > my_list_of_gLFNS.txt